nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 \end{array}\right)
 $$

-Notice, how our `M` matrix became an upper diagonal matrix (all elements under the first diagonal are `0`).
-Actually the more advanced algorithms we are going to implement in our C library are all about that.
-Creating equivalent matrices that are upper or lower diagonal.
+Notice how our `M` matrix became an upper diagonal matrix (all elements under the first diagonal are `0`).
+The more advanced algorithms we will implement in our C library are all about creating equivalent matrices that are upper or lower diagonal.

-After all the basic row transformations on `S` matrix are performed, our initial linear system "morphs" into an equivalent system that is trivial to solve by the means of substitution:
+After all the basic row transformations on `S` matrix are performed, our initial linear system "morphs" into an equivalent system that is trivial to solve by means of substitution:

 $$
 x_{1} + \frac{1}{2}x_{2} + \frac{3}{2}x_{3} = \frac{1}{2} \\